DjThossi/shipcloud-sdk/README.md

 - Shipment quote
 - Shipments

+The Endpoint `Rates` is not part of this library as it is deprecated and will be removed in later versions.
+Use `Shipment Quuotes` instead.

 This library is made for PHP projects featuring PHP version 8.1+.
 If you are looking for a library for PHP version between 5.4 and 7.4 try https://github.com/comyo-media/shipcloud-php